-I am working towards my Ph.D. in chemistry and chemical biology from Harvard University, in the lab of David R Liu.
-Our lab specializes in the evolution of proteins and small molecules for therapeutic and genome-editing applications.
+I earned my Ph.D. in chemistry and chemical biology from Harvard University, in the lab of David R Liu.
+The lab specializes in the evolution of proteins and small molecules for therapeutic and genome-editing applications.
 Below are highlights of my research.

 A programmable Cas9-serine recombinase fusion protein that operates on DNA sequences in mammalian cells